 What concerns me most is how we as a society can coexist successfully: in a strong, pluralistic, and gender equitable civil society with a fair social safety net.
 The hope of our children is – the hope of my childhood was – to belong.
 Children, no matter their background, should have the opportunity to become anything.
 I want walls to come down and barriers to become surmountable.
 This is my dream for an inclusive society.

 I want to do my part, using my experience, passion, and competence.While also serving as a member of parliament working closely with the region of New Ulm, Günzburg, and in the Lower Allgäu.
 And, in these times, with a healthy dose of optimism!

-At the beginning of the 20th legislative period, the Federal Minister for Family, Seniors, Women, and Youth, Anne Spiegel, swore me in as Parliamentary State Secretary.
+At the beginning of the 20th legislative period, the then Federal Minister for Family, Seniors, Women, and Youth, Anne Spiegel, swore me in as Parliamentary State Secretary.
 Gratified and honored, I accepted the office.
+Also Lisa Paus, Anne Spiegel’s successor in office, swore me in as Parliamentary State Secretary in April 2022.
 I see it as a vote of confidence in my work so far.
 After sixteen years in the opposition, the Greens are back in charge with a strong and diverse cabinet.
 With a great sense of duty, I will do my best during this legislative period to center children and tackle Germany’s family policy awakening.

 Don’t miss any more news!

 Simply enter your e-mail address and stay up to date!